-- Establish the Tokyo version of Lord Mayor and promote through a single organization like London's. - > Someone from the private sector should be the Tokyo version Lord Mayor. - > Do not duplicate the traditional civic structure of the Lord Mayor office but establish a leader and an organization responsible for sales and marketing activities promoting Tokyo as a financial center, creating Tokyo's own Financial and Professional Services (i.e. "City") Ambassador. - One goal should be to create large flows of capital between Tokyo and London, while constantly coordinating and communicating with each other. - To prevent competing for market share, first of all, we should develop a common vision and goals, as well as necessary operating model and roles.
+- Establish the Tokyo version of Lord Mayor and promote through a single organization like London's. - > Someone from the private sector should be the Tokyo version Lord Mayor. - > Do not duplicate the traditional and complex Lord Mayor system, but establish a leader and an organization responsible for sales and marketing activities promoting Tokyo as a financial center. - One goal should be to create large flows of capital between Tokyo and London, while constantly coordinating and communicating with each other. - To prevent competing for market share, first of all, we should develop a common vision and goals, as well as necessary operating model and roles.